Above: Bombus pascuorum on Bee Balm (Bergamot)

 Some species will

-year too.
+provide a late season plant pollination service.
 Bombus pascuorum, the Common Carder bumblebee (as seen at the top of the page), may even be around as late as November.
 To find out more about

 this topic, why not read my page about bumblebee pollination